 One of the first things people do when thinking about helping a friend is offer to bring food.
 Food is wonderful because it keeps everyone nourished and allows friends and loved ones to show support and care.

-There are many things to remember when preparing food for others; dietary restrictions, likes/dislikes, etc., but today let's talk quickly about the logistics.
+There are a lot of things to think about when preparing food for others; dietary restrictions, likes/dislikes, etc., but today let's talk quickly about the logistics.

 First of all, unless you live next door and can run over right after the meal is completed, please deliver food in recyclable/disposable containers.
 A friend who needs food does not need the added responsibility to wash your dishes and get them returned to you.